 Be careful of setting unspoken expectations and making up stories.

 When we’re vulnerable with a painful, fragile part of our lives, we open ourselves up to potentially experiencing more pain.
 I’ve found that one of the ways in which I was setting myself up for pain in these times of sharing was by holding others to a set of expectations.
 On remembrance days and other significant dates associated with my sacred space, I desired to be seen by friends, family, the world, and I had these expectations, many of which I was unaware I was even setting, for how I wanted people to respond.

 When we have expectations for others and tell ourselves stories, we will often be left with disappointment and frustration and hurt.

-This past January, on the 6th anniversary of my daughter’s death, someone very, very close to me spoke nothing of my daughter to me on that day, or that week.
+Last January, on the 6th anniversary of my daughter’s death, someone very, very close to me spoke nothing of my daughter to me on that day, or that week.
 I waited and there was never any mention of my her name.
 I had an unspoken expectation of this person.
 I expected this person to mention my daughter to me on these sacred dates, and when she didn’t, my heart hurt deeply, and I struggled with my sacred space.
 Darkness tried to creep back in.